Jinwen2022/uppmax-cursor/README.md

 ### 🔹 1.
 Start a Jupyter Server on Uppmax

-1. Open **ThinLinc** and log in to Uppmax.
+1. Open **ThinLinc**, open the terminal in Thinlinc, and log in to Uppmax.
-2. Open a terminal and start an interactive job:
+2. Start an interactive job:

    ```bash
    interactive -A uppmax****-*-** -n 5 -t 24:00:00